 How to Prepare a Moroccan Bath at Home

 Just because you don't head to the spa a lot doesn't mean you can't pamper yourself and prepare a Moroccan bath at home.
-A Moroccan bath is a great way to exfoliate and cleanse your skin thoroughly.
+This period of isolation is a great time to practice self-care and a Moroccan bath is a great way to relax the muscles, exfoliate and cleanse your skin thoroughly.
 It is a simple procedure, that involves turning your bathroom into a steam room temporarily, so here is how to prepare a Moroccan bath at home yourself.

 - Moroccan mud